Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 11. Stronger Installation w/Stainless Steel Screws:

 Here is a close-up of a hidden hanger and screw, in an almond painted aluminum gutter Common sense and the over whelming evidence proves nail spikes do not work.
 Most Homeowners are familiar with these long nails working loose, and then need pounded back in place each time they're up there to clean out their gutters.
-Not that I would ever do this, but even if I were to hammer the screw in; the abrasiveness of the teeth would hold in better than those silly nails.
+Not that I would ever do this, but even if I were to hammer the screw in; the abrasiveness of the threads would hold in better than a nails.

-Just say NO to nails!
+Just say 'NO' to nails!

 I also place the rain-gutter hidden hangers every 2 feet, which is twice as much as building code calls for.
 This makes the rain-gutters especially sturdy when leaning a ladder against them and other causes of dents.
 They are over twice as sturdy as any conventional installations for that fact alone.